Easier said than done:

 The cold reality is that not every newsletter you send is opened.
 The average open rate as per experts at Sales-Push.com is around 25-30 percent across all industries.
 That percentage doesn’t really tell the complete story either.
 Unless you really dig into your metrics, it’s unclear which 25-30 percent is opening your emails.
 It’s also likely it’s not the same 25-30 percent opening your emails every time.

 One way to give your newsletter a better chance of getting opened and read is to send reminder emails.
 Even better, sending reminder emails personalized for each subscriber.

-Here's an example.
+Here’s an example.
 My wife and I have been shopping from XYZ (an eCommerce retailer) for a couple of years.
-One of the perks of being old valuable customers is an added benefits – a coupon for free shopping.
+One of the perks of being old valuable customers is an added benefit – a coupon for free shopping.
 We recently made a few big purchases that were large enough to earn a decent-sized dividend ($100 to be exact).

 XYZ sent us a nice direct mail piece with a big “coupon.”
 I glanced at it, thought about going to redeem it and then it vanished.
 Like most mail in our house, it just seemed to disappear.